 The Research Paper(s) and all communication must be in English language only.

 Published article(s) reference of J. Nucl.
 Phys.
 Mat.
+Sci.
 Rad.
-A in other manuscript(s) for citation should be use in this format;
+A. in other manuscript(s) for citation should be use in this format;